51pgwamuyu/celo-101/readme.md

 ## What is Celo?
  Celo is a blockchain platform designed with a focus on financial inclusion, particularly targeting emerging markets.
 It aims to make cryptocurrency accessible to mobile phone users without requiring sophisticated hardware like traditional Bitcoin miners do.For more details vist [celo](https://celo.org/)

-**Building our Smart Contract**
+##Building our Smart Contract

 We will go through an example of a celo smart contract written in solidity for art marketplace Navigate to **Remix IDE**.

-Create a new Fileand call it a artmarketplace.sol and paste the following code below
+Create a new file and call it a artmarketplace.sol and paste the following code below
 ```
     // SPDX-License-Identifier: GPL-3.0